 You need to be a person of good character and have a genuine reason and need to collect ammunition.

-If you have not previously held a Collectors Licence for Ammunition, then the first application is treated as an Original, regardless if you already hold another Firearms Licence (or Collectors Licence – Firearms); therefore the application is subject to a 28 day cooling off period.
+If you have not previously held a Collectors Licence for Ammunition, then the first application is treated as an Original, regardless if you already hold another type of Firearms Licence.

 A corporate licence is issued to any business involving club or occupational use of firearms – (Corporate, 'Trading As' or Shooting club – usually with a number of employees (nominated persons)/club members)